 After cooking for 2 hours wrapped in foil, unwrap them from the foil and place them back on the smoker for a final hour to finish up.

 With or without smoke.. your choice.

-This is the time when the bark is set and it's also a great time to add some sauce if you like them that way.
+This is the time when the bark is finalized and it's also a great time to add some sauce if you like them that way.

-Some love to criticize those who use sauce but my theory is that it's your ribs.
+Some like sauce.. some don't.
+Remember it's your ribs.
 YOU eat them the way that YOU like them.
-If you like them sauced up.. then go for it and be happy doing it.
+If you like them sauced up.. then go for it and be proud.

 ***Note: you get the Texas style rub recipe free with your order!

 If I could give these recipes away, I would do that.
 I really want you to have them!
 But, then, this is how I support the newsletter, the website and all of the other stuff that we do here to promote the art of smoking meat.

 You see the raving testimonies and you wonder, "Can the recipes really be that good?"